 In the last three years, over 100 papers have been published related to adverse effects of finasteride.
 It can be hard to keep up with this volume of research output.
 This post offers highlights of two systematic reviews/meta-analyses.
-These papers are noteworthy because they select and aggregate findings across numerous studies done in the past.
+These types of papers select and aggregate findings across studies done in the past.

-The paper reports that both finasteride and dutasteride were associated with an increased risk of sexual dysfunction:
+A 2019 paper reviewed 15 prior studies of finasteride taken for hair loss.
+The authors reported that both finasteride and dutasteride were associated with an increased risk of sexual dysfunction:

-The authors also weighed evidence of adverse effects that continued (or persisted) after discontinuation of the drug.
-They found 11 studies reporting irreversible adverse effects after stopping finasteride:
+The authors also found 11 studies reporting irreversible adverse effects after stopping finasteride: